My Cinnamon Roll Recipe!

 FOR THE DOUGH:

-2 large eggs at room temperature (not cold!)
+2 large eggs at room temp (not cold)

 4 1/4 cups all-purpose flour – some people use bread flour, I prefer all-purpose